Sleeping sickness occurs only in equatorial Africa.

 A painful bump or sore may form at the site of the fly's bite, followed by fevers, chills, headache, swollen lymph nodes, sometimes a rash, and eventually drowsiness, problems with walking, and, if untreated, coma and death.

 Sleeping sickness occurs only in parts of equatorial Africa where tsetse flies live.
 There are two forms of sleeping sickness.
 Each is caused by a different species of Trypanosoma.
 One form (caused by Trypanosoma brucei gambiense) occurs in West and Central Africa.
 The other form (caused by Trypanosoma brucei rhodesiense) occurs in East Africa.
 Both occur in Uganda.
-About 10,000 new cases occur each year.

 An infected mother can transmit the protozoa to her baby during pregnancy or delivery.
 Rarely, people are infected through blood transfusions.
 Theoretically, the infection could be transmitted through an organ transplant from an infected donor.

 Symptoms of African Sleeping Sickness

 In African sleeping sickness, different parts of the body are affected in the following order:

 Brain and cerebrospinal fluid (the fluid that surrounds the brain and spinal cord)